Downlink/test/Readme.md

 And a client application (*remote client*) that will access the random numbers from the remote device.

-The remote client will access the random numbers using two methods.
+We will access the random numbers using a *pull* and *push* methods.

-The first one using a pull-method, the client will capture the random numbers using a one time function call.
+Using a *pull-method*, the client will capture the random numbers using a one time function call.

-And the second one using a push-method, the client will watch the random numbers for any changes to its value <br> every 5 seconds.
+And using the *push-method*, the client will watch the random numbers every 5 seconds for any changes.
 If the value changes, only then the remote device will send the new random value to the remote client.